Skip to main content

 # volume_size

 # New volume size.
 Unit: MB/GB.
+Specify all will use all remaining space by default.

 # In out-of-band mode:

-# [Broadcom] [Required] Support percentage.
+# [Broadcom] [Required] Support percentage and all.

-# [Microchip] [Required]
+# [Microchip] [Required] Support all.

 # [Marvell] [Unsupported]

-# [Broadcom/Mircochip on ThinkServer] [Required] Not support percentage.
+# [Broadcom/Mircochip on ThinkServer/WenTian] [Required] Support all.

 #